nevrome/mobest/docs/plot.md

   scale_fill_viridis_c()
 ```

 3. **Add helpful elements** to the plot.
-We add the border of the research area, a marker for the spatial position of the search sample, a plot title and an annotation to indicate the search timeslice.
+We add the border of the research area, a marker for the spatial position of the search sample, a plot title and an annotation to indicate the search time.

 ```r
 research_area_3035 <- research_area_4326 %>% sf::st_transform(3035)